jclwilson/jclwilson.github.io/_posts/2018-11-30-alan-dein-face-in-the-crowd-huck-magazine.md

 ---
-title: Face In The Crowd: vintage shots of British football fans
+title: 'Face In The Crowd: vintage shots of British football fans'
 layout: post
 redirect_from:
 cdn-image: alan-dein-face